01

 The innocence still alive in her eyes after all these years.

-The devotion that never left her face — Not even for a single morning.
+The devotion that never left her face.
+Not even for a single morning.

-that only a woman’s bangles make in the early morning silence.
+That perfect clanging sound, that only a woman’s bangles made in the early morning silence.

-and begins to walk around the tulsi.
+And stood up slowly, and began to walk around the tulsi.

 Once.